diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Document our data structures, relationships, and database schema to help Copilot understand how data flows through our application.

 **Why this improves Copilot understanding:** Data models are the foundation of any application.
-When Copilot understands your data structures, relationships, and database schema, it can suggest appropriate CRUD operations, data transformations, and validation logic.
+When Copilot understands our data structures, relationships, and database schema, it can suggest appropriate CRUD operations, data transformations, and validation logic.
 This is especially critical for telemetry systems where data flows through multiple transformation stages.

-**Impact on suggestion relevance:** With clear data model documentation, Copilot can suggest proper entity mappings, database queries, and data processing patterns that respect your schema constraints and business rules, reducing bugs and improving code quality.
+**Impact on suggestion relevance:** With clear data model documentation, Copilot can suggest proper entity mappings, database queries, and data processing patterns that respect our schema constraints and business rules, reducing bugs and improving code quality.

 #### Key Data Models